AndrewW-NFC/Bird-Audio-Resources/bird-audio-resources.md

 # Software
 * [Audacity](https://audacityteam.org) for editing: audacityteam.org
 * [Vesper](https://github.com/RichardLitt/nfc-resources) and Nighthawk, software sepcifically for NFC IDs.
 I've yet to try these.
+* [Merlin](https://merlin.allaboutbirds.org/): the go-to bird sound ID app
+* [BirdNET API](https://birdnet.cornell.edu/api/): web-based bird sound ID.
+Unless you're using the API for development, consider this merely a backup option for Merlin, as its matches aren't filtered by date and location

+**Note:** machine learning-based programs like Merlin and BirdNET aren't as well trained on flight calls as they are on songs and regular calls.
+Expect that NFCs will not result in positive identifications.
+This is also why it's so important to learn spectrograms.

 # Practice
 * [Earbider](https://earbirder.com): Custom sound/sprectogram quizzes, including filtering by flight calls only